 Sales of a substantial number of our ordinary shares in the public market, or the perception in the market that the holders of a large number of ordinary shares intend to sell, could reduce the market price of our ordinary shares.
-As of December 31, 2021, we had 327,820,418 ordinary shares outstanding.
-All of our ordinary shares are freely tradable without restriction under the Securities Act, except as described in the next paragraph with respect to the lock-up arrangements and for any of our ordinary shares that may be held or acquired by our directors, executive officers and other affiliates, as that term is defined in the Securities Act, which will be restricted securities under the Securities Act.
+As of December 31, 2022, we had 331,920,002 ordinary shares outstanding.
+All of our ordinary shares are freely tradable under the Securities Act without restriction, except for any of our ordinary shares that may be held or acquired by our directors, executive officers and other affiliates, as that term is defined in the Securities Act, which will be restricted securities under the Securities Act.
 Restricted securities may not be sold in the public market unless the sale is registered under the Securities Act or an exemption from registration is available.